 CRISP and services for carers

-CRISP (Carers Resource, Information and Support Programme) is our Carers Support Service offering a range of advice, information and support for carers including:
+CRISP (Carers Resource, Information and Support Programme) is our Carers Support Service.
+They offer a range of advice, information and support for carers, including:

-You can call the Carers Support Service on 01202 128 787 during weekday office hours.
+The Carers Support Service has a friendly, and knowledgeable team.
+You can call them on 01202 128 787 during weekday office hours.
 If you call outside office hours or you cannot get through straight away please leave a message and someone will get back to you.

 Carers Information Service